-- Review of PCPT; - Review of the last ISP, if applicable; - Review of professional evaluations and assessments; - Review and completion of the ICF/ID level of care certification; - Discussion of the person's current status, preferences, needs, and vision for the future; - Development of long-term outcomes; - Discussion of services needed to attain the long term outcomes; - Discussion of other actions necessary to implement the services, achieve the outcomes, and meet the individual's needs: - Discussion of other Special considerations; - Review of Medicaid status and the importance to comply with all correspondence including redetermination requests and notify the SC of any expected changes in benefits (i.e.: increase due to a parent retiring, etc).
+- Review of PCPT; - Review of the last ISP, if applicable; - Review of professional evaluations and assessments, as needed; - Discussion of the person's current status, preferences, needs, and vision for the future; - Development of long-term outcomes; - Discussion of services needed to attain the long term outcomes; - Discussion of other actions necessary to implement the services, achieve the outcomes, and meet the individual's needs; - Discussion of other special considerations; - Review of Medicaid status and the importance to comply with all correspondence including redetermination requests and notify the SC of any expected changes in benefits (i.e.: increase due to a parent retiring, etc.).

-When Special circumstances require a different agenda, the Support Coordinator shall communicate the revised agenda to the team at the beginning of the meeting.
+When special circumstances require a different agenda, the Support Coordinator shall communicate the revised agenda to the team at the beginning of the meeting.